 I also make a 4-course version, which has proved popular.
-I believe it is more
+It is more typical of

 Another option is a smaller version, with a 340mm string length.
 The Elblag Koboz is about this size, so it has some historical validity.
 It's mainly of interest to people who play modern mandolin, and don't want to learn a new tuning.
 It can be tuned gg d'd' a'a' e''e''

 To order or enquire, please contact me

 Cases - Excellent cases can be ordered from specialist manufacturers such as Kingham MTM, but they're pricy.
 I can supply an attractive, custom-built plywood case, black with chrome fittings, for £150 when ordered with an instrument.